AnIrishDuck/petrify/README.rst

 - Setting visual_ properties on solids to create the above logo.

 Have patience; notebooks on binder can take up to a minute to start.
-Due to a bug in pythreejs, you'll need to click "restart and run all" to see the relevant interactive visualizations.
+Due to a (possible) bug in pythreejs, you'll need to click "restart and run all" to see the relevant interactive visualizations.

 .. _binder: https://mybinder.org
 .. _solids: https://mybinder.org/v2/gh/anirishduck/petrify/master?filepath=examples/solids.ipynb